jamesr1775/Sorting-Visualiser/README.md

    inline-blocks to change position.
 This was fixed by swapping the smallest bars height with the larger ones height first instead of the other way around.
 - Answer explanation button now dissapears after a new question is loaded
 - Take quiz button is not visible until an algorithm is selected.
+- The jquery slim version did not have the fadein and fadeout functions when I used them which gave me an error.
+Found information on this at [stackoverflow](https://stackoverflow.com/questions/58863934/getting-fadein-is-not-a-function-although-i-did-add-jquery-to-my-html-file)
+- To pause the carousel in the html I found to use data-interval: false here [stackoverflow](https://stackoverflow.com/questions/14977392/bootstrap-carousel-remove-auto-slide)
+- Wanted my tutorial anchor to open my modal, I was missing data-toggle="modal" and found it out from [stackoverflow](https://stackoverflow.com/questions/31250364/how-can-i-use-an-anchor-tag-to-open-a-modal-page)